xxplunderxx/Student-Loan-Calculator-Backend/README.md

 Api must have separate endpoints for CRUD operations and analysis

 # Tools
-Code was written in C# using the .Net framework.
+Code was written in C# using the .Net framework to make resful API endpoints.
 MongoDB was used as our database solution.
 I used Postman for testing and JIRA for feature tracking.